Da’at Tevunot 3:4 (¶’s 116 [beg.])

-All that seeming obfuscation is unavoidable, we’re afraid.
-For as we’d said very early on, one has to keep his “eye on the ball” when studying Da’at Tevunot (see 1:1:1), as so much is discussed in depth that is of such importance that a lot of groundwork has to be laid in order to understand the truths revealed.
-That’s all the more so true of the ancient concern known as “Theodicy”, the place of wrong and injustice in a good and loving G-d’s universe.
-We’ll try to tie all the loose ends together further on in this section.
+All of this seeming obfuscation is unavoidable, we’re afraid.
+For as we’d indicated very early on, one has to keep his “eye on the ball” when studying Da’at Tevunot (see 1:1:1), as so much is discussed in depth here that’s of such importance that a lot of groundwork has to be laid in order to understand the truths to be revealed.